 Yet Testerman not only callously ignored this mother’s pleas, but purposefully acted to harm her daughter and other students like her.
 By single-handedly destroying a bill that he knew could pass, Rep. Testerman sacrificed the dignity and privacy of girls like this Milford student—whose story we have heard repeated in multiple New Hampshire school districts—for his own insidious political motives.

 The reality is that there is a good explanation for all of Rep. Testerman’s behavior.
 While our network of families and churches engages in the real work of advocacy, Rep. Testerman poses as a hardliner by introducing frivolous bills he knows will never pass.
-Underneath the rhetoric, however, he has proven that his motives are crooked.
+Underneath the rhetoric, however, he has proven that his motives are far from honest.
 When the chips are down and real consequences are on the line, Testerman will collude with Democrats to enforce gender ideology on girls’ locker rooms.